 Your two cents – Is free VPN safe?

-Check your answers, and if you are hesitating for any of those questions, then I’d recommend you not use those services for any privacy-concern-related activities you’d do on the Internet.
+Check your answers, and if you are hesitating for any of those questions, then I’d recommend you not use those services (for example, I do not recommend Betternet) for any privacy-concern-related activities you’d do on the Internet.

 It is important to understand that free VPN services cannot fully replace paid, premium, VPNs like HideMyAss, ibVPN, ExpressVPN, NordVPN, PrivateInternetAccess.
 A premium VPN service offers unlimited speed and traffic, various server locations, many IP addresses, good support.